Nick

 all kinds of reasons, including simple practical ones.

-I also made another point that I'd like to explore a bit here.
+But I also made another point that I'd like

 The Archbishop was, it seems to me, responding to a demand that